bmun/huxley/docs/CONTRIBUTE.md

 ## Submitting a Patch
 1. Create a new topic branch.
-Make the name short and descriptive: `git checkout -tb my-branch-name`.
+Make the name short and descriptive: `fab feature:my-branch-name`.
 2. Make your changes!
 Feel free to commit often.
-When it comes time to submit your changes, squash them into one commit with `git rebase -i`.
-3. Update your local master branch with `git pull upstream/master --rebase`.
+3. Update your topic branch with `fab update`.
-4. Push the branch to your remote repository: `git push -u origin`.
+4. Request code review of your changes with `fab review`.
-5. Make a pull request to request that your changes be merged into the main repository.
+5. After your pull request has been merged or closed, clean up your branches with `fab finish`.

 ### Tips
 - **Use one topic branch per feature!** This will allow you to better track where your various changes are, and will make it easier for us to merge features into the main repository.